-To enter the U.S. in J-1 status, an exchange visitor is required to have the DS-2019 endorsed by the J-1 "Responsible Officer" (Dr. Peter Zwick) or the "Alternate Responsible Officer" (Danielle McMartin) confirming either enrollment or affiliation with CSU San Marcos and the continuing availability of financial support.
+To enter the U.S. in J-1 status, an exchange visitor is required to have the DS-2019 endorsed by the J-1 "Responsible Officer" (Danielle McMartin) or the "Alternate Responsible Officer" (Ryan Bobst) confirming either enrollment or affiliation with CSU San Marcos and the continuing availability of financial support.
 In addition, J-1 holders need a valid visa stamp to reenter the U.S. If the visa stamp has expired, you will be required to apply for a new visa at a U.S. Consulate abroad.

 As a J-1 Exchange Visitor, the student may be eligible for a variety of work opportunities in the United States, but employment without proper authorization is a serious violation of the immigration status.
 Employment is defined as any type of work performed or services provided in exchange for money, tuition, fees, books, supplies, room, or for any other benefit.
 The J-1 student must obtain approval in writing before commencing any type of employment in the U.S. Before approval, the Responsible Officer is obligated to evaluate the proposed employment in the context of the program and the student's personal circumstances, and then decide whether it would be appropriate or not to recommend employment.

 J-1 "Student Employment" is limited to 20 hours per week except during holidays and annual vacation.
 The J-1 Responsible Officer can approve Student Employment for up to one year at a time.
 Examples of this type of employment include on-campus assistantships, other on-campus jobs, and off-campus jobs which are necessary because of serious, urgent and unforeseen economic circumstances.